mariuste/Fan_Temp_Control/README.md

-# Temperature Controlled 4-Pin Fan /w Arduino Nano
+# Temperature Controlled 4-Pin Fan with Arduino Nano

 ## Intro
 This code was written to control the temperature inside a server cabinet by measuring the temperature